Getting Started with SDCClient

 Install the Sysdig Python client (sdcclient) using one of the following methods:

-Option 1 Use Pip Command
+Use the Pip Command

-Install the client by using pip.
-Run the following command:
+Install the client by using pip:

 pip install sdcclient

-One way to handle this is by setting environment variables before running your Python scripts:
+To do so, set the following environment variables before running your Python scripts:

 Alternatively, you can specify the additional arguments in your Python scripts as you instantiate the SDC client: